kindelia/Kindelia/WHITEPAPER.md

 ### On zero knowledge proofs

-A different, more cutting-edge solution, is that of zero-knowledge proofs, which allow replacing the dispute mechanism by a cryptographic proof that the computed result is correct.
+A different, more cutting-edge solution, is that of zero-knowledge proofs, which allows replacing the dispute mechanism by a cryptographic proof in which the computed result is correct.
 A layer 2 based on zk-starks would greatly increase the network throughput.
-In fact, zk-snarks could even be attached to the layer 1, so that a layer 2 wasn't even be needed.
+In fact, zk-snarks could even be attached to the layer 1, so that a layer 2 wouldn't even be needed.
 Users could submit the result of their transactions directly, and nodes would just update the network state, without even running the EVM.
 This idea is amazing and, if delivered properly, would, honestly, be inherently superior to running apps in a virtual machine, like the